Phone contract vs buying outright: which is cheaper?

 In conclusion, we’ve found it’s mostly cheaper in the long run to purchase a phone outright and pair it with your own SIM only tariff.
 However, in some cases, it may actually work out cheaper to purchase a phone contract.

 Therefore, it’s important to do your due diligence when deciding on a phone contract vs buying outright.
-Make sure you compare phone deals to find the cheapest option for you.
+Make sure you compare phone deals to find the cheapest option for you, and add up the pros and cons of each.

 Furthermore, if you prefer a phone contract because it allows you to split the cost, you should be aware of financing.
-With financing, you will be able to split the cost of a SIM free phone, with the freedom to pair it with any network or tariff of your choosing.
+With financing, you will be able to split the cost of a SIM free phone, with the freedom to pair it with any network or tariff of your choosing with a SIM only plan.
 This essentially gives you the best of both worlds.

-Is it cheaper to get a phone contract vs buying outright?
+Is it cheaper to buy outright compared to a phone contract?

-In most cases, yes, a phone contract tends to work out cheaper.
-However, this isn't always true - there are some phone contracts which are actually more expensive compared to buying outright and pairing it with your own SIM only tariff.
+In most cases, yes, a buying outright and pairing it with a SIM only plan tends to work out cheaper.
+However, this isn't always true - there are some phone contracts which are actually less expensive in the long run.
 Therefore, it is important to research deals and find the cheapest option for you.

 What are the benefits of phone contracts?